Energy efficiency

 An aerial shot of 2 people walking along a bridge, surrounded by trees

-Understanding your home's EPC (energy performance certificate) rating can help you gauge the amount of work your home needs to reduce its carbon footprint.
+Understanding your home’s EPC rating can help you figure out how much work your home needs to reduce its carbon emissions.
 It’ll give you an energy efficiency rating from A (very efficient) to G (inefficient).

-If you’re a homeowner in England, Wales or Northern Ireland, you can find your energy performance certificate on the government’s website.
-If you’re in Scotland, please visit the Scottish Energy Performance Certificate Register instead.
+If you’re a homeowner in England, Wales or Northern Ireland, you can find your Energy Performance Certificate on the government’s website.
+If you’re in Scotland, you’ll need to visit the Scottish Energy Performance Register instead.

-If you’re one of our mortgage customers, you can check your EPC rating within the My Home Manager section on our app.
+If you’re one of our customers, you can check your EPC rating in My Home Manager in our Mobile Banking app

-Small changes can help decrease the overall emissions from your home while reducing your energy bills over time.
-These include:
+Small changes can help reduce the overall carbon emissions from your home while lowering your energy bills over time.
+Here are some examples of the changes you could make, and the potential impact they have.

 Upgrading the EPC rating of a property will take time, so you may want to get advice to see what you can do in the short term and what’s realistic for the future.